eoinkelly/notes/ios-swift-objc/big-nerd-ranch-guide-objc.md

 R       | Replaced in the repository
 \-       | The contents of the folder have mixed status; display the contents to see individual status ?       | Not under source control

-QUESTION: Should `.xcuserstate` files be saved to git?
-Xcode seems to think so.

-QUESTION: xcode creates no .gitignore - what is a good one for xcode projects?

 ### Your project on the filesystem